 The Screaming Frog SEO Spider is robots.txt compliant.
 It obeys robots.txt in the same way as Google.

-The spider obeys robots.txt protocol.
-Its user agent is ‘Screaming Frog SEO Spider’ so you can include the following in your robots.txt if you wish to block the spider -
+The SEO Spider obeys robots.txt protocol.
+Its user agent is ‘Screaming Frog SEO Spider’ so you can include the following in your robots.txt if you wish to block it –

 User-agent: Screaming Frog SEO Spider

 Or alternatively if you wish to exclude certain areas of your site specifically for the SEO Spider, simply use the usual robots.txt syntax with our user-agent.
 Please note – There is an option to ‘ignore robots.txt’, which is down to the responsibility of the user entirely.

 The Screaming Frog SEO Spider uses a configurable hybrid storage engine, which can enable it to crawl millions of URLs.
 However, it does require memory and storage configuration, as well as the recommended hardware.

 By default the SEO Spider will crawl using RAM, rather than saving to disk.
 This has advantages, but it cannot crawl at scale, without lots of RAM allocated.

 In standard memory storage mode there isn’t a set number of pages it can crawl, it is dependent on the complexity of the site and the users machine specifications.
 The SEO Spider sets a maximum memory of 1gb for 32-bit and 2gb for 64-bit machines, which enables it to crawl between 5k-100k URLs of a site.